 While Fitch Ratings, Inc. maintained a AAA credit rating on WSSC Water's latest bond issuance, it did revise the rating outlook from stable to negative.
 In making this revision, Fitch Ratings, Inc. cited "a sharp weakening in fiscal 2020 financial performance that is expected to be followed by a relatively slow and uncertain near-term recovery...driven primarily by pandemic-related pressures and additional debt to address capital needs."
 WSSC Water is committed to maintaining its AAA credit rating and the associated low cost of debt to its customers.
 In support of this commitment, WSSC Water proposed a 9.0% average rate increase during the Spending Affordability Guidelines (SAG) process with the dual goals of delivering a same service level budget and addressing the concerns raised by Fitch Ratings, Inc. in its outlook revision.
 The two County Councils ultimately recommended a 6.5% average rate increase as part of the SAG process.
-The FY 2023 Proposed Budget is based on a 7.0% average rate increase.
+The FY 2023 Proposed Budget was based on a 7.0% average rate increase.
 To address the outlook concerns raised by Fitch Ratings, Inc. at the 7.0% average rate increase, reductions of \$23.1 million in the operating budget and \$110.5 million in CIP were incorporated into the FY 2023 Proposed Operating Budget.
+The FY 2023 Approved Operating Budget is based on the 6.5% average water and sewer rate increase after additional reductions of \$3.9 million to the operating budget.
 Customers will feel the impacts of these reductions.